MicrosoftDocs/azure-databases-docs/articles/postgresql/flexible-server/reference-pg-azure-storage.md

 ### Read content from a blob in a container

 The `blob_get` function retrieves the contents of one specific blob (`events.csv` in this case), in the referred container `<blob_container>` of the `<storage_account>` storage.
 In order for `blob_get` to know how to parse the data you can pass a value in the form `NULL::table_name`, where `table_name` refers to a table whose schema matches that of the blob being read.
-In the example, it will refer to the `events` table we created at the very beginning.
+In the example, it refers to the `events` table we created at the very beginning.

 `<storage_account>` must be set to the name of your storage account.
 If you used the scripts above, this should match to whatever value you set to the storage_account environment variable in those scripts.

 `<blob_container>` must be set to the name of your blbo containeraccount.
 If you used the scripts above, this should match to whatever value you set to the blob_container environment variable in those scripts.

 `<blob_name_prefix>` should be set to the whatever prefix you want the blobs enumerated to include in their names.
-If you want to return all blobs, despite of their name, you can set this to an empty string or don't even specify a value for this parameter, in which case the value will default to an empty string.
+If you want to return all blobs, despite of their name, you can set this to an empty string or don't even specify a value for this parameter, in which case the value defaults to an empty string.

 ```sql
 SELECT * FROM azure_storage.blob_get